 Carl previously served as the Associate Executive Director of Government Relations for PVA.
 He was responsible for the planning, coordination, and implementation of PVA’s National Legislative and Advocacy Program agendas with the United States Congress and federal departments and agencies.
 He has represented PVA to federal agencies including the Department of Veterans Affairs, Department of Defense, Department of Labor, Small Business Administration, Department of Transportation, Department of Justice, and the Office of Personnel Management.
 He has frequently testified before committees of the U.S. House of Representatives and Senate, and has been quoted on many occasions in print and online media outlets.

-In January 2018, Blake was named PVA’s executive director.
-The most important thing he has learned in his role is that “there are thousands of veterans with spinal cord injury and disorder who rely on us to be their advocate when they otherwise do not have a voice.
+Carl has served PVA and its members for more than 20 years, dedicating his life to helping veterans and their families, particularly veterans with catastrophic disabilities like spinal cord injury or disorder.
+The most important thing he has learned in his role: “There are thousands of veterans with spinal cord injuries and disorders who rely on us to be their advocate when they otherwise do not have a voice.
 PVA supports these veterans so they have opportunities to live fulfilling, active lives in their communities.”